regexplanet/regexplanet-translations/README.markdown

 ## Notes to translators

+I recommend using [poedit](http://www.poedit.net/download.php), a GUI editor with versions for Windows, Mac & Linux.
+But you can use any text editor that supports UTF-8.

 If a *MsgId* starts with `%`, then it is a macro.
 Look in the English translation (en.po) for the text.

 If a *MsgId* ends with `.html`, then the text can contain HTML, and must be safe to embed in a webpage as-is.